 - Lack of exercise.
 Vigorous exercise appears to lower your risk of diverticulitis.

-- Diet high in animal fat and low in fiber, although the role of low fiber alone isn't clear.
+- Diet high in animal fat and low in fiber.
+A low-fiber diet in combination with a high intake of animal fat seems to increase risk, although the role of low fiber alone isn't clear.

 - Certain medications.
-Several drugs are associated with an increased risk of diverticulitis, including steroids, opiates and nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve).
+Several drugs are associated with an increased risk of diverticulitis, including steroids, opioids and nonsteroidal anti-inflammatory drugs, such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).

 - An abscess, which occurs when pus collects in the pouch.

-- A blockage in your colon or small intestine caused by scarring.
+- A blockage in your bowel caused by scarring.

 - Peritonitis, which can occur if the infected or inflamed pouch ruptures, spilling intestinal contents into your abdominal cavity.
 Peritonitis is a medical emergency and requires immediate care.

 - Exercise regularly.
 Exercise promotes normal bowel function and reduces pressure inside your colon.
 Try to exercise at least 30 minutes on most days.

 - Eat more fiber.
 A high-fiber diet decreases the risk of diverticulitis.
 Fiber-rich foods, such as fresh fruits and vegetables and whole grains, soften waste material and help it pass more quickly through your colon.
 Eating seeds and nuts isn't associated with developing diverticulitis.